pankajacks/azdata/lab/lab5Ex3.md

     ```

     The creation of the index should complete in a few minutes.
 Once the index is created, run the previous query again.
 Notice the improvement in execution time resulting from the newly created non-clustered index.

-    >**Note**
-    >
-    >Creating a non-clustered index on the `wwi_perf.Sale_Index` is based on the already existing clustered index.
-As a bonus exercise, try to create the same type of index on the `wwi_perf.Sale_Hash` table.
-Can you explain the difference in index creation time?